awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-gamelift-script.md

 #### <a name="aws-resource-gamelift-script-return-values-fn--getatt-fn--getatt"></a>

 `Arn`  <a name="Arn-fn::getatt"></a>
-The unique Amazon Resource Name \(ARN\) for the script\.
+The Amazon Resource Name \([ARN](https://docs.aws.amazon.com/AmazonS3/latest/dev/s3-arn-format.html)\) for the script\.
+For example: `arn:aws:gamelift:us-west-2::script/script-1111aaaa-22bb-33cc-44dd-5555eeee66ff`\.

 `Id`  <a name="Id-fn::getatt"></a>
 A unique identifier for a Realtime script\.
+For example: `script-1111aaaa-22bb-33cc-44dd-5555eeee66ff`\.

 ## Examples<a name="aws-resource-gamelift-script--examples"></a>